Pantoprazole (By injection)

 - Blistering, peeling, red skin rash

-- Fever, swelling in your body, unusual weight gain, change in how much or how often you urinate
+- Fever, swelling in your body, unusual weight gain, change in how much or how often you urinate, blood in the urine

 - Joint pain, rash on your cheeks or arms that gets worse in the sun